google/gapid/BUILDING.md

 Alternatively, bazel can be downloaded from its [GitHub Releases Page](https://github.com/bazelbuild/bazel/releases).

-### Install Java Runtime 8

-A JRE is required by the Android SDK tools.
-If you do not already have a JRE installed, please [install the Java Runtime Environment from here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 ### Install Android SDK

 Unzip the [Android SDK](https://dl.google.com/android/repository/sdk-tools-linux-3859397.zip) to a directory of your choosing.